Published: March 22, 2022 · Modified: May 7, 2024 by Cindy Gibbs

 Yes!
 Swiss meringue buttercream freezes beautifully.
 Freeze it in an airtight container or large freezer bag for up to three months.
 Thaw it to room temperature on a counter.
 Place it in the bowl of a stand mixer and beat for about 2 minutes until it’s creamy and satiny smooth again.
 If for any reason it begins to look curdled, refer to my tip above for curdled buttercream.

-Cupcakes topped with Swiss Meringue Buttercream.
+Swiss Meringue Buttercream.

 How to color Swiss Meringue Buttercream!